poetician/Poetician-Edition-Files/README.md

 # Poetician-Edition-Files
 Files that belong to my i3 configuration.

-exit.sh and picom-toggle.sh belong in the ~/.config/i3/scripts folder.
+cp exit.sh picom-toggle.sh to ~/.config/i3/scripts folder.

+cp rofi-shortcuts.conf rofi-shortcuts.sh to ~/.config/Rofi/rofi-shortcuts/

-(.spectrwm.conf and baraction.sh are works in progress that I've included for convenience here only.)
+(.spectrwm.conf and baraction.sh are derailed works in progress that I've included for convenience here only.)